jensenhill/jensenhill.github.io/README.md

 The application requires an API key, which has been omitted from the repository for security reasons.
 1. Copy the API key from this document on the UoP Sharepoint:
    - https://liveplymouthac-my.sharepoint.com/:w:/g/personal/jensen_hill_students_plymouth_ac_uk/ESDDYyRtrGJKsnG2ZZEVo9wBzKKVVnrH8bjzRIWhwYJ-pQ?e=GRse1Z
-   - Note: You must be a member of the UoP organisation (Microsoft) to access this file.
+   - Note: You must be a member of the Microsoft UoP organisation to access this file.
 2. On VS Code, insert the API key into url-scan.js (javascript > url-scan.js) where indicated on line 2.

   A screenshot on the Sharepoint document shows how it should look.